 Access Biotechnology

-Access Biotechnology is the life science investment arm of Access Industries.
-They invest in transformative therapies for conditions with high unmet needs and that have the potential to meaningfully impact human health.
-They invest in both private and public biopharma companies across therapeutic areas, modalities, and development stages – from discovery-stage technology platforms to late-stage clinical programs.
-The company is based in New York.
+Access Biotechnology is the life science investment arm of Access Industries, established in 2019 and located in New York.
+The firm focuses on investing in transformative therapies aimed at addressing significant unmet medical needs that can have a substantial impact on human health.
+Access Biotechnology targets both private and public biopharmaceutical companies across various therapeutic areas, modalities, and development stages, including discovery-stage technology platforms and late-stage clinical programs.
+The company's investment strategy encompasses pre-clinical and clinical ventures, emphasizing innovative therapeutic platforms and products.

 Principal